stepheugarden/algorithms_on_graphs/README.md

   - *Number of strongly connected components of directed graphs*: DFS with counter update in post sorting
 - Week 3:
   - *Shortest path*: using breadth first search for minimal number of steps from one node to an other
+  - *Bipartite graphs*: check if a graph is bipartite using BFS